 Verse 20: For if, after they have escaped the defilements of the world by the knowledge of the Lord and Savior Jesus Christ, they are again entangled in them and are overcome, the last state has become worse for them than the first.

 Balaam initially stood up to the king of Moab, yet he never aligned himself with the Lord.
-His behavior was strange: If the Israelites were as blessed as he said, why not join them?
+Which was strange.
+If the Israelites were as blessed as he said, why not join them?
 Why stay with the cursed king of Moab?

 The prophet was like those Hebrews who escaped the defilements of Egypt but did not enter the Promised Land.
 They came out but never went in.
 They died in the wilderness on account of unbelief.